longpractice/linux_kernel_index/mm/k.md

 slab_state = up at end.

-Finally, create_kmalloc_caches will initialize the yet uninitialized elements of the global array kmem_caches(remind that one of the elements, kmem_caches[INDEX_NODE], has been initialized before).
+Finally, create_kmalloc_caches will initialize the yet uninitialized elements of the global array kmem_caches(remind that one of the elements, kmalloc_caches[KMALLOC_NORMAL][INDEX_NODE], has been initialized before).

 kmem_cache_init(void): _step_7_
 ```c